dmbarbour/glas/docs/GlasCLI.md

 * **reload** - rebuild and redeploy application from source while preserving application state.
 Fails if application cannot be rebuilt or if redeployment is infeasible.
 Otherwise returns unit and applies after commit.
 * **help:Effect** - access to integrated documentation.
 The Effect here may represent an effect or part of one (e.g. namespace 'db' or operation 'db:put' or parameter 'db:put:k').
 Response is an ad-hoc record such as `(text:"Description Here", class:op, related:[List, Of, Values])`, or failure.

+These extend the effects API proposed in [glas apps](GlasApps.md), and would qualify as stable effects.

 ## Bootstrap

 The bootstrap implementation for glas command line only needs to support the '--extract' command.
-Assuming suitable module definitions, bootstrap can be expressed with just a few lines of bash:
+Assuming suitable module definitions, bootstrap could be expressed with just a few lines of bash:

     # build
     /usr/bin/glas --extract glas-binary > /tmp/glas